jxnblk/blog/src/posts/mathematical-web-typography.md

 1/8      | 0.125
 1/16     | 0.0625

-This is similar to how imperial units – such as inches, ounces, and pounds – or how units of time in Western music are divided.
+This is similar to how units of time in Western music are divided.
 While evolution gave us ten fingers, and base 10 number systems arised from that, working with powers of two can be a more suitable convention for digital media.